Cafelat Robot Review: The Best Manual Lever Espresso Machine?

 Do not be fooled by the toy-like cutesy Robot looks.
 The Robot means business and is capable of pulling espresso shots like a professional machine.

 Of course, aesthetics are entirely a matter of personal taste.
 It’s up to you whether you think the Robot will fit nicely in your kitchen.
-Though to help on that front, Cafelat does offer it in a series of fun colours.
+Though to help on that front, Cafelat does offer it in a series of fun colors.
 If you have a penchant for interior design, you’ll appreciate the options.
 You can find it in a vibrant blue, a bold red, a muted cream, or the trendy retro green.
 Initially, it was also offered in plain polished aluminum, and you can still find some of these older models in good working order if that’s more your look.